grantukas/Haptic-Sleeve/Haptic Sleeve Testing Program/README.md

 Once a test is completed, the program will return to the menu where a user can elect to run another test or quit the program.

+A log file will be updated during execution of the program and can be used for analysis after tests.

 ## Test cases
 The user can be given a few minutes to practice with the test cases to familiarize themselves with how the test cases are run.